Rotate-8/pfr-testing-station/README.md

 ### Flashing and Testing
 This is the hub for testing the motor controller on the wheel module at the testing station.
 The options are:
 1. **Upload and monitor code on ESP32**
-	- **USE:** This script will help you flash the correct firmware and setup the settings over the bluetooth CLI
+	- **USE:** This script will help you flash the correct firmware and setup the settings over the bluetooth CLI, getting your motor into ready state.
+Once it's in ready state, you can use the test stack script to test it.
 2. **Test Stack**
-	- **USE:** Skip to the last step of the previous script.
-Will use the trike launch file launch zenoh and run pfr_teleop node with a window with serial monitor.
-Useful if you have setup settings for testing already.
+	- **USE:** Will use the trike launch file and run pfr_teleop node with a window with serial monitor.
+If your pi isn't already in the ready state on the correct zenoh, you will need to reset it with the testing settings applied to use test stack successfully. **In this script, the wheel moves at a linear torque of ~8, but an angular torque of ~500**, so you should increase the angular increment when you use it.
+Afterwards, you will be prompted on whether you would like to change the settings to the robot standard, though it will still leave the wifi information blank since it varies for each robot.

 <span style="color:#d9534f;">⚠️WARNING: Do not run both linear and angular motors together.
 Both move the wheel forward/backward and one could break if they are working against each other.
 Test if each moves the wheel in both directions separately. ⚠️</span>

 ### Reassign Encoder I2C Address